 - Load up the emulator and run GarageBand

-If you are looking to download GarageBand for Windows 10, 7, or 8, you can try watching this video below.
+If you are looking to download GarageBand for Windows 10, 7, or 8, you can try watching this video.
 Proceed with caution whenever downloading software to your PC.
 I’m not responsible should you download malware software.

-The below option is a total pain to do, but it can be done should you really want to download GarageBand for Windows.
+The above option is a total pain to do, but it can be done should you really want to download GarageBand for Windows.

 Should you be a GarageBand user now who isn’t looking to switch to Windows, you might be interested in our article that breaks down 5 great MIDI Controllers for GarageBand.